 The table below shows some interesting information on two locations in our region for the past 68 winters (1942-2010).

 First, lets define what exactly we mean by a "Brown Christmas".
 The official snow measurement for the climatological day is taken at 6 am CST.
 This has been the standard practice since the early days of weather observing.
-For example, the last Brown Christmas (less than 1 inch of snow-depth) for the UND/NWS site listed in 2011, indicating that at 6am on December 25th 2011 the NWS Observer recorded no snow on the ground at the official observation location.
+For example, the last Brown Christmas (less than 1 inch of snow-depth) for the UND/NWS site listed is 2011, indicating that at 6am on December 25th 2011 the NWS Observer recorded no snow on the ground at the official observation location.
 Fargo had a trace of snow on the ground Christmas morning 2011, but that was down to zero the next day.
 Grand Forks did finally get snow three days later, which then lasted through March.

-Based on the updated climatology produced by the National Climate Data Center, there has a shift - a very slight shift - to lower probabilities of a White Christmas the past 30 years.
+Based on the updated climatology produced by the National Climate Data Center, there has been a shift - a very slight shift - to lower probabilities of a White Christmas the past 30 years.

 Looking more closely at the data from the Fargo Airport, the last time the Christmas Morning snow depth was zero -not even a trace listed- was 2006; previous years include 1957 and 1943.
 For the UND/NWS site, the last time the ground was listed as completely bare on Christmas Morning was 1957; prior to that it was 1943. (*Note there are some missing data with the Fargo and UND/NWS snowfall and snow depth data set; yet the dataset is sufficiently complete to make this an accurate assessment.)